 The RECELL® Autologous Cell Harvesting Device is indicated for the treatment of acute thermal burn wounds in patients 18 years of age and older.1

-with up to 80:1 expansion ratio1
+with up to a 1:80 cm2 expansion ratio1,6

-Kowal S, Kruger E, Bilir P, et al. Cost-effectiveness of RECELL, an autologous cell harvesting device versus standard of care for treatment of severe burns in the United States.
-Presented at the International Society for Health Economics and Outcomes 2018 Annual Meeting, May 2018.
+Kowal S, Kruger E, Bilir P, et al. Cost effectiveness of the use of autologous cell harvesting device compared to standard of care for treatment of severe burns in the United States.
+Adv Ther.
+Published online May 7, 2019. doi: 10.1007/s12325-019-00961-2

-Indications for Use: The RECELL® Autologous Cell Harvesting Device is indicated for the treatment of acute thermal burn wounds in patients 18 years of age and older.
-The RECELL® device is used by an appropriately-licensed healthcare professional at the patient’s point of care to prepare autologous Regenerative Epidermal Suspension (RES™) for direct application to acute partial-thickness thermal burn wounds or application in combination with meshed autografting for acute full-thickness thermal burn wounds in pediatric and adult patients.
+Indications for Use: The RECELL® Autologous Cell Harvesting Device is indicated for the treatment of acute thermal burn wounds.
+The RECELL device is used by an appropriately-licensed healthcare professional at the patient’s point of care to prepare autologous RES® Regenerative Epidermal Suspension for direct application to acute partial-thickness thermal burn wounds in patients 18 years of age and older or application in combination with meshed autografting for acute full-thickness thermal burn wounds in pediatric and adult patients.

-Contraindications: RECELL® is contraindicated for: the treatment of wounds clinically diagnosed as infected or with necrotic tissue, the treatment of patients with a known hypersensitivity to trypsin or compound sodium lactate (Hartmann’s) solution, patients having a known hypersensitivity to anesthetics, adrenaline/epinephrine, povidone-iodine, or chlorhexidine solutions.
+Contraindications: RECELL is contraindicated for: the treatment of wounds clinically diagnosed as infected or with necrotic tissue, the treatment of patients with a known hypersensitivity to trypsin or compound sodium lactate (Hartmann’s) solution, patients having a known hypersensitivity to anesthetics, adrenaline/epinephrine, povidone-iodine, or chlorhexidine solutions.

 Warnings: Autologous use only.
 Wound beds treated with a cytotoxic agent (e.g., silver sulfadiazine) should be rinsed prior to application of the cell suspension.
-RECELL® is provided sterile and is intended for single-use.
+RECELL is provided sterile and is intended for single-use.
 Do not use if packaging is damaged or expired.
 Choose a donor site with no evidence of cellulitis or infection and process skin immediately.
 A skin sample should require between 15 and 30 minutes contact with Enzyme.
 Contact in excess of 60 minutes is not recommended.
-RECELL® Enzyme is animal derived and freedom from infectious agents cannot be guaranteed.
+RECELL Enzyme is animal derived and freedom from infectious agents cannot be guaranteed.

-Precautions: RECELL® is not intended for use without meshed autograft for treatment of full-thickness burn wounds.
-The safety and effectiveness of RECELL® without meshed autograft have not been established for treatment of partial-thickness burn wounds: on the hands and articulating joints, >320 cm2, in patients with wounds totaling >20% total body surface area (TBSA).
-The safety and effectiveness of RECELL® with autografting have not been established for treatment of full-thickness burn wounds: on the hands and articulated joints, in patients with wounds totaling >50% TBSA.
+Precautions: RECELL is not intended for use without meshed autograft for treatment of full-thickness burn wounds.
+The safety and effectiveness of RECELL without meshed autograft have not been established for treatment of partial-thickness burn wounds: on the hands and articulating joints, >320 cm2, in patients with wounds totaling >20% total body surface area (TBSA).
+The safety and effectiveness of RECELL with autografting have not been established for treatment of full-thickness burn wounds: on the hands and articulated joints, and in patients younger than 28 days of age (neonates).

-Special Patient Populations: The safety and effectiveness of RECELL® have not been established for treatment of acute thermal partial-thickness or full-thickness burn wounds in pediatric patients younger than 18 years of age.
+Special Patient Populations: The safety and effectiveness of RECELL have not been established for treatment of acute thermal partial-thickness burn wounds in pediatric patients younger than 18 years of age.
 For complete Important Safety Information, refer to Instructions For Use.